Health Benefits of a Raw Diet For Dogs

 Food is everything.
 What we eat matters.
 What our dogs eat matters.

-Pet parents who feed their dog a nutritionally correct, species appropriate raw diet report:
+Pet parents who feed their dog a nutritionally correct, species appropriate raw or gently cooked diet often report:

 Significant improvements in digestive issues (Jake's colitis was cured with a raw diet)